 Argentinians are big consumers of red meat, with beef being one of the most popular.
 Beef is in fact the biggest industry in Argentina, along with poultry.
 So without further ado, here are the most popular Argentinian dishes along with links to our favorite recipes to try for yourself.

 It is impossible to not talk about asado when discussing Argentinian food.
 Asado is to Argentina what barbecue is to the rest of the world.
 It is a national staple that is generally served during a gathering of friends and family over the open grill with delicious barbecued meats and drinks.

 A variety of meat, including typical beef cuts such as bife de lomo (tenderloin), bife de chorizo (sirloin), ham and sausages make it to the grill.
-The raw flavor of meat, well-seasoned with salt and pepper and accompanied by salads or fries, is an absolute treat!
-Asado is also widely enjoyed throughout neighboring Uruguay.
+The meat, well-seasoned with salt and pepper and accompanied by salads or fries, is an absolute treat!
+Asado is also widely enjoyed throughout Uruguay, Chile and Paraguay.

 A common street food in Argentina, empanadas are pastry pockets made of wheat dough that are typically stuffed with flavourful minced beef, pork, chicken or ham along with cheese and vegetables.

 They are seasoned with spices such as chilli salt and cumin.
 The pastry is then fried (or baked), becoming the perfect comfort food.

 Provoleta is a dish for real cheese lovers.
 Exhibiting clear influences from Italian cuisine, its preparation involves a big portion of provolone (Italian aged cheese) slapped into a skillet and melted over heat.

 It is cooked until a perfect consistency of gooey cheesiness on the inside and crispness on the outside is achieved.
 Provoleta is served with a sprinkle of oregano, crushed red pepper and a drizzle of olive oil to boost the flavors.